 Deliver different pages or user experiences to various types and categories of devices.

-ELB is a service that automatically distributes incoming application traffic and scales resources to meet traffic demands.
+ELB is a service that automatically distributes incoming application traffic to the underlying application.

 ELB can be enabled within a single availability zone or across multiple availability zones to maintain consistent application performance.

 Optional public key authentication.

 ELB accepts incoming traffic from clients and routes requests to its registered targets.

 When an unhealthy target or instance is detected, ELB stops routing traffic to it and resumes only when the instance is healthy again.

 ELB monitors the health of its registered targets and ensures that the traffic is routed only to healthy instances.

 ELB's are configured to accept incoming traffic by specifying one or more listeners.
 A listener is a process that checks for connection requests.